 Once you’ve passed the pickup stage, you will enter the cleanup stage of bread mixing.
 The clean up stage means that all of the flour has been added to the dough, and we need to get that mixture to a point where it’s no longer shaggy and all over the place.
 To achieve that, switch from the paddle attachment to your dough hook.

 Again, keep the speed of your mixer on the lowest setting possible to avoid burning out the motor.
 And, well, mix.
 The more the gluten in the dough develops, the more it will “reach” out to get more.
-This results in the bowl being “cleaned up”.
+In other words, the bowl is “cleaned up”.

 After ten minutes, or so, your bowl will be free of any residual dough and it will have begun climbing onto the hook.
 This is called the developing the dough, because we’re developing the gluten strands that a good bread should have.
 The end result is an elastic dough that is soft but not tacky.
 Again, it should take about ten minutes in the mixer, or kneading by hand, to reach the final stage of the mixing process.